 - 1. The development is being proposed as a noncontiguous development.
 As such the developer will be responsible for the design and construction of all supporting public infrastructure both extending to the site and within the proposed subdivision.
-A detailed public infrastructure plan should be prepared by the applicant and reviewed and approved by the City prior to accepting a preliminary plat application. - 2.
+All offsite public infrastructure plans must be part of the developer's preliminary plat application for the application to be deemed complete. - 2.
+The Limerick Village Infrastructure Plan shows the required Hudson Boulevard and sanitary sewer improvements to support the development consistent with the City's requirements, however the plan comments indicate the improvements are to occur at the time of the Limerick Village Project without any indication of who would be responsible for the improvements.
+The Limerick Village Infrastructure Plan should be revised to clarify that all off-site public improvements are the responsibility of the developer and will be part of the Limerick Village Project. - 3.
 Sanitary sewer must be extended and connect to the existing 24-inch sanitary sewer located along Hudson Boulevard on the east side of the Stillwater Bus facility.
 The extension must be completed as part of the proposed subdivision improvements in accordance with the previously approved design for Four Corners 2nd Addition.
-Sanitary sewer will need to be extended throughout the property in a manner that will facilitate the future connection to sanitary sewer to Cimarron and the Oak-Land Middle School. - 3.
+Sanitary sewer will need to be extended throughout the property in a manner that will facilitate the future connection to sanitary sewer to Cimarron and the Oak-Land Middle School.
+The Limerick Village Infrastructure Plan depicts the trunk sanitary sewer extension to the development parcel as required. - 4.
 Watermain must be extended to the site as part of the subdivision improvements with connections in two locations such that the water system network is looped as part of the early phases of development.
-This may require the developer to obtain easements from adjacent property owners to facilitate the project in advance of contiguous development (see attached Watermain map). - 4.
+This will require the developer to obtain easements from adjacent property owners to facilitate the project in advance of contiguous development.
+The Limerick Village Infrastructure Plan depicts both trunk watermain extensions as required, including the trunk watermain extension along the new Hudson Boulevard alignment to Limerick Village, and a looped trunk watermain connection along the alignment of the future 5th Street North and connecting to the Hunter's Crossing subdivision. - 5.
 Access to the Site is proposed from Manning Avenue in two locations.
 Secondary access will be required once the development exceeds 30 units.
-Both the 5th Street access to Manning Avenue and the Hudson Boulevard realignment with Manning Avenue will need to be constructed as part of the initial phases of the development. - The alignment of Hudson Boulevard with 2nd Street will require the elimination of the existing Hudson Boulevard intersection with Manning Avenue.
-These two intersections cannot coexist as active intersections. - 6.
+Therefore, both the 5th Street access to Manning Avenue and

+- the Hudson Boulevard realignment with Manning Avenue will need to be constructed as part of the initial phases of the development. - 6.
+The alignment of Hudson Boulevard with 2nd Street will require the elimination of the existing Hudson Boulevard intersection with Manning Avenue as shown on the Limerick Village Infrastructure Plan.
+These two intersections cannot coexist as active intersections. - 7.
 The installation of traffic signal(s) will be required as part of the Hudson Boulevard realignment with Manning Avenue at 2nd Street and at the new intersection of Manning Avenue (CSAH 15) and 5th Street North.
 Coordination will be required with Washington County for the construction and implementation of the new traffic signal(s).
-A cost contribution should be required from the developer for traffic signal improvements. - 7.
+A cost contribution should be required from the developer for traffic signal improvements. - 8.
 The proposed Limerick Parkway connection between 5th Street and the realigned Hudson Boulevard will be required to be connected prior to the development exceeding 30 units to ensure primary and secondary access to all developed parcels.